 We are all tempted when we look outside just to get ‘er done.
 If you over do the gardening, I can assure you, you will have back pain.
 To avoid back pain from gardening, I recommend several simple tips.

-1) Break your job out into 30 minute chunks.
-Then take a break.
-A 5 hour marathon weekend session is going to hurt.
+1) Break your job out into 60 minute chunks.
+Then take a break or change tasks.
+A 5 hour marathon weekend gardening session is going to cause back pain.

 4) When you finish, don’t go flop on the couch in a heap of exhaustion.
-Take the dog on a short walk.
-It will help you activate your muscles again and loosen up.
+Do some stretches, have your lunch and then take the dog on a short walk to limber up.
+Doing these things will help you activate your muscles again and loosen up.

 If you follow these tips and remember to stretch afterwards, you will avoid a lot of the back pain from gardening that is common in the spring.
 I always end with this: if you hurt, call my Plymouth Chiropractic Office.
 I can help you.
 You can also book online if you are in a rush to get in.